The Best Coffee Machine With Milk Frother

 This is the same machine as the Creatista Plus but with these differences:

-- Dedicated hot water spout for one touch Americano / long black, with water delivered via its own pathway separate to coffee
+• Dedicated hot water spout for one-touch Americano/long black, with water delivered via its own pathway separate from coffee

-While the touch screen is cool, personally I wouldn’t pay the extra cash for that alone, as I think the dial selection with the colour screen on the Plus is just as convenient.
+While the touch screen is appealing, I personally wouldn’t pay extra for that feature alone, as the dial selection with the colour screen on the Plus is equally convenient.

-What would prompt me to chuck the extra cash at this machine would be the water spout situation, if I were going to be making a lot of Americano, or what Nespresso call Long Black.
-The Pro has a dedicated hot water spout, and a one touch long black button.
+What would motivate me to invest more in this machine is the dedicated hot water spout, especially if I were frequently making Americano, or what Nespresso calls Long Black.
+The Pro model offers a dedicated hot water spout and a one-touch long black button.

 This machine is two hundred quid more than the plus, though – so it just depends if you like your long blacks enough to pay that much more ;-).
 Having said that, you’ll occasionally find them on offer, so it’s worth having a shop around.
 You can also get them at times on eBay either reconditioned or used “box returns” via a Sage-approved retailer, from around four hundred pounds.